|

 saw the potential of a installing corn grinding stones despite being some

-150 yards from Letheringsett mill.
+150 yards from Letheringsett_mill.
 The

 new mill was built within the existing main building.
 The Brewery mill first

 ground wheat to be sold as flour on 31st December 1784.
-By 1838 the brewery owned nine tied houses and the business was further expanded by William jnr., who died in 1842.
+By the time William Hardy snr retired in 1797 the brewery owned 25 tied houses and William Hardy jnr went on to buy an additional 9, so that by 1838 the brewery owned 34 tied houses.
+The business was then further expanded by William jnr., who died in 1842.
 On William jnr's death, his nephew William Hardy Cozens inherited the estate and in accordance with the terms of his uncle's will, he then changed his surname to Cozens-Hardy.
-William Cozens-Hardy died in 1896 and the firm of W.H.
-Cozens-Hardy and Son was bought by Morgan & Co in 1896. |
+William Cozens-Hardy died in April 1895 and the firm of W. H. Cozens-Hardy and Son was bought by Morgan & Co in 1896. |

 Wheelrace